 Pre-Season Tournaments are finally here

-Last year, SM21 introduced friendlies which you could arrange yourself, and they’ve now got pre-season tournaments too.
+Last year, SM21 introduced friendlies that you could arrange yourself, and they’ve now got pre-season tournaments too.
 These are basically just the quick series of matches you can use to test out tactics, get match fitness up and start a nice stream of cash too.

-Managers get a pick from 3 different options, with the 3rd usually being a much bigger test of opponents, and a much bigger cash prize, but they’ll be at the cost of some currency.
-The sneaky touch of gold really draws you in to that one, so fair play to whoever came up with that idea!
+Managers get a pick from 3 different options, with the 3rd usually being a much bigger test of opponents and a much bigger cash prize, but they’ll be at the cost of some currency.
+The sneaky touch of gold really draws you into that one, so fair play to whoever came up with that idea!

 Player Intelligence has been boosted once again

-Player Interaction was introduced first in Soccer Manager 21, and it was brilliant predicting where it could go next.
-SM22 features much more of this – for example, if one of your players realises how important he is to the team (which doesn’t take long), they’ll turn up asking for higher wages.
+Player Interaction was introduced first in Soccer Manager 21, and it was brilliant in predicting where it could go next.
+SM22 features much more of this – for example, if one of your players realizes how important he is to the team (which doesn’t take long), they’ll turn up asking for higher wages.

-Dropping a player might make them worried whether or not they have a place at the club, and some will even try to call in sick because of a supposed virus.
+Dropping a player might make them worried about whether or not they have a place at the club, and some will even try to call in sick because of a supposed virus.
 All that and more, who knows what other kinds of situations are tucked away in the game!
 It does get very difficult trying to keep everyone happy but that’s a part of the job and the devs have taken that on brilliantly.